Swanson-Hysell/EPS88_Jupyter_Book/_build/html/_sources/week_05.md

-Week Five: Earthquake Statistics and Loops
+Chapter 5: Loops and Earthquake Statistics
 =======================

-This week we will focus on Gutenberg-Richter earthquake statistics and For Loop:
+This week we will focus on Gutenberg-Richter earthquake statistics and interative/conditional flow control statements.

-* More Pandas DataFrames and indexing
-* For Loops
+* Loops and Conditionals
 * Gutenberg-Richter earthquake statistics